10x-Engineers/clang-builtin-tutorial/README.md

 - Familiarity with TableGen.

 ## Step 1 - Downloading riscv-gnu-toolchain for llvm
 Download the 32-bit version for llvm from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain/releases/tag/2024.04.12).
-Direct link of toolchain that that was used to make this tutorial is [this](https://github.com/riscv-collab/riscv-gnu-toolchain/releases/download/2024.08.06/riscv32-elf-ubuntu-22.04-llvm-nightly-2024.08.06-nightly.tar.gz).
+Direct link of toolchain that was used to make this tutorial is [this](https://github.com/riscv-collab/riscv-gnu-toolchain/releases/download/2024.08.06/riscv32-elf-ubuntu-22.04-llvm-nightly-2024.08.06-nightly.tar.gz).

 ## Step 2 - Cloning llvm-project
 ```